Earlybird delivery discount: 7.5% reduction on the basic building cost of Sapphire, Platinum, Royal and Humber buildings. Take advantage now.

 The cabins are supplied with chunky timber walls (good U-values) and double glazing as standard, and you can ensure that they are comfortable year-round with the addition of our insulated floor and roof upgrade.
 We use 50mm PIR Celotex / Kingspan in the roof and cover this with a structural grade 18mm OSB roof deck atop before fitting your specified roofing material.

 We will use 25mm PIR Celotex / Kingspan on the floor.
-The fitment of insulation will not affect the internal headroom in any way and prices shown will include for fitting when our teams install your cabin.
+The fitment of insulation will not affect the internal headroom in any way and the prices shown will include fitting when our teams install your cabin.

 Will These Insulated Log Cabins Be Warm In The Winter?

-By adding insulation to the roof and floor then this will make a massive difference and help to keep the building warmer in the winter and a little cooler in the summer.
+Adding insulation to the roof and floor then will make a massive difference and help to keep the building warmer in the winter and a little cooler in the summer.
 The standard 44mm logs do provide a reasonable amount of insulation – the 70mm more so.
 However, it’s reasonably easy to add insulation to the walls after you have had the building built if you choose to do so, but you should ensure that the wall logs are still able to move according to the time of the year.

 You would, like in a house, need to provide heating during the cooler months and I would recommend a dry source of heat such as an electric radiator.
 Never use a Calor Gas type of heater as, besides the flammability of it, gives out a lot of moisture and can make your cabin damp.
 Avoid at all costs.

-One thing which most people don’t think about is keeping the log cabin cooler in the warmer months.
+One thing that most people don’t think about is keeping the log cabin cooler in the warmer months.
 Insulating the building will help massively in this aspect.
 And this is something I only learned by chance.
 On a hot summer day, I went from one of our display buildings into an insulated one and was astonished by the difference in temperature.
 I double-checked, and the insulated building was far cooler, so this is well worth considering.

 How Much Will Insulation Cost For The Floor & Roof?

 On all of our cabin pages you will find links to the prices of the basic buildings, and on the order form, you will see the cost for that particular model.
 And if you are not sure, then have a chat with us, and we can help.
 Being able to use your garden cabin all year round is well worth considering at the stage of buying it.
-You will find it harder afterwards to add it.
-So sometimes it better to ‘bite the bullet’ and get the right building at the right time.
+You will find it harder afterward to add it.
+So sometimes it is better to ‘bite the bullet’ and get the right building at the right time.

-We are, of course, delighted to provide you with a no-obligation quote to meet your needs so call on (0800) 999 6995, (0333) 800 8880 or (01483) 237550 use our contact form or call into one of our display sites near Woking and Guildford and have a chat.
+We are, of course, delighted to provide you with a no-obligation quote to meet your needs so call (0800) 999 6995, (0333) 800 8880, or (01483) 237550 use our contact form or call into one of our display sites near Woking and Guildford and have a chat.
 You will be glad you did.